Stadler Citylink: Sheffield

 The first Supertram Citylink was delivered on 30 November 2015.
 The final vehicle was delivered on 20 November 2016.
 The first entered service on the existing network in September 2017.

 South Wales (future)

 In June 2018, it was announced that for the South Wales Metro, Transport for Wales Rail will purchase 36 3-car Stadler Citylink tram-trains.
 They will operate in train mode north of Cardiff Central whilst switching to battery tram mode on the Butetown branch line.
 These will serve the Merthyr and Rhondda lines as well as the Cardiff City Line.
 These vehicles are the first to feature "smart-electrification" which allows Discontinuous electrification with permanently earthed sections around restricted structures.
 These Tram-Trains will switch to battery mode under bridges and tunnels negating the need for costly reconstruction of over 50 structures on the South Wales Metro.

+United States (future)

+In October 2024, the Utah Transit Authority approved an order of 20 Citylink cars with an option of up to 60 additional cars.
+The vehicles are planned to enter service by 2028 on the TRAX light rail system in the Salt Lake City area, which has been home to a Stadler plant since 2016.